-NDLEA salary structure: ranks, pay and qualitifications explained
+NDLEA salary structure: ranks, pay and qualifications explained

-NDLEA salary structure: ranks, pay and qualitifications explained
+NDLEA salary structure: ranks, pay and qualifications explained

-The National Drug Law Enforcement Agency (NDLEA) is a body that is in charge of drug policy and control in Nigeria.
-It is mandated to terminate the manufacturing, importation, exportation, selling, and entire processing of illicit drugs that NAFDAC does not approve.
-If you wish to join the agency, here is the NDLEA salary structure, ranks, pay, and qualifications.
+The National Drug Law Enforcement Agency (NDLEA) is the federal body responsible for drug policy and control in Nigeria.
+It is mandated to eliminate the manufacturing, importation, exportation, sale, and processing of illicit drugs not approved by NAFDAC.
+The NDLEA salary structure in Nigeria is based on the Consolidated Paramilitary Salary Structure (CONPASS).
+Ranks and qualifications are grouped into three cadres.

 Chairman/Chief Executive Officer of NDLEA, Brig.
-Gen. MB Marwa (Retd) CON at the NDLEA National Headquarters in Abuja (L) and NDLEA logo (R)
+Gen. MB Marwa (Retd) CON and the NDLEA logo

 Chairman of NDLEA, Brig.
-Gen. MB Marwa receives the Commander on a courtesy visit to the NDLEA National Headquarters (L) and the NDLEA logo (R).
+Gen. MB Marwa receives the Commander on a courtesy visit to the NDLEA National Headquarters and the NDLEA logo.
 Photo: @ndlea_nigeria on Instagram (modified by author)

 Source: UGC